 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors are working to learn more about stomach cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-Combination therapy.
+- Combination therapy.
 The combination of chemotherapy, radiation therapy, and surgery may reduce the chance that stomach cancer will return.
 Doctors may give chemotherapy before surgery, called neoadjuvant therapy, or after surgery, called adjuvant therapy.
 In addition, doctors may also combine radiation therapy and chemotherapy after surgery.
 Doctors are also looking at giving both radiation therapy and chemotherapy before surgery.

 Looking for More About the Latest Research?